 My great-grandpa in front of his house in Florida, 1966

-He gave the sewing machine, compact as it was in a light green carrying case (I need to take a picture of that, too) to my mom when she moved to Germany.
+He gave the sewing machine, compact as it was with its mint green carrying case, to my mom when she moved to Germany with her young family in 1964.

-She in turn taught me how to sew on it when I became interested in sewing in my teens.
-Later she gave it to me when I moved to the U.S. Like my steamer trunk, it is one of those family items I still use that has traversed the Atlantic with me.
+Mom in turn taught me how to sew a skirt on it when I became interested in my teens.
+Later she gave it to me when I moved back to the U.S. Like my steamer trunk, the sewing machine is one of those family items that has traversed the Atlantic with me.

 My great-grandpa with my brother in his lap, and his son, my grandfather, with me.
 Florida, 1966